 Target Prices

-The consensus target price for Ur-Energy Inc. indicates positive expectations from analysts.
+The consensus target price for Ur-Energy Inc. is indicative of positive expectations from analysts.

 CompanyTarget HighTarget LowConsensus